evanshortiss/rhmi-summit-2020-keynote/README.md

 ```

 After the setup script has run you'll still have a couple of manual steps to
 complete.
+These are covered in the two sections that follow:

 ### Import the Fuse Online Integration

-1. Open your Fuse Online instance on the cluster.
+1. Open the Fuse Online instance on the cluster.
 1. Choose *Integrations* from the side menu.
-1. Click th *Import* button.
+1. Click the *Import* button.
 1. Drag and Drop the ZIP file in this folder into the import upload area.
 1. Navigate to the *Connections* screen in Fuse Online.
 1. Update the *FTP* connection details with your FTP hostname, user, and password.